wp-plugins/popup-express/readme.txt

 Don't let others, that probably have never run a real web business, tell you whether you should put a popup lightbox on your site.
 Instead, try the Popup Express plugin for yourself and see if it helps your business.

+###What you get when you upgrade to Popup Express Pro

+* All of the features in the the basic Popup Express version
+* Exit intent popup to pop the lightbox at the optimal time
+* Use Aweber, Mailchimp, or any custom Url on your popup lightbox to submit the subscriber to your list
+* Show the popup lightbox on your post
+* Show the popup lightbox on your pages
+* Show the popup lightbox on your homepage
+* Show the popup lightbox on your category pages
+* No designing required to make your popup lightbox look good
+* No html coding required for your popup lightbox to work
+* Set the time interval for how often you want your user's to see the popup lightbox

 Popup Intent Exit Pop

 The pro version of the Popup Express plugin has state of the art software that determines when a user intends on exiting your site and pops a popup at the optimal time to capture the user's attention.
 It doesn't use the back button to pop the popup.
 The strategy of popping a popup when the user hits the back button is not near as effective as popping the popup before the user hits the back button, but has the intention of leaving.